svenvg93/GitBook/docker/proxies/traefik.md

         delayBeforeCheck: 10 # Optional to wait x second before checking with the DNS Server
 ```

-Change `youremail@email.com` too your mail address.
-It will be used for the registration of the certificates.
-Lets Encrypt will sent notifications if something is wrong it them.
+> Replace youremail@email.com with your email address for certificate notifications.

+## Start Traefik

-Start Traefik
+Start the Traefik container with the following command

 ```shell
 docker compose up -d